Gen Digital: PC Tools

 On August 18, 2008, Symantec announced the signing of an agreement to acquire PC Tools.
 Under the agreement, PC Tools would maintain separate operations.
 The financial terms of the acquisition were not disclosed.
 In May 2013, Symantec announced they were discontinuing the PC Tools line of internet security software.

 In December 2013, Symantec announced they were discontinuing and retiring the entire PC Tools brand and offering a non-expiring license to PC Tools Performance Toolkit, PC Tools Registry Mechanic, PC Tools File Recover and PC Tools Privacy Guardian users with an active subscription as of December 4, 2013.

 AppStream

-On April 18, 2008, Symantec completed the acquisition of AppStream, Inc. (“AppStream”), a nonpublic Palo Alto, California-based provider of endpoint virtualization software.
+On April 18, 2008, Symantec completed the acquisition of AppStream, a nonpublic Palo Alto, California-based provider of endpoint virtualization software.
 AppStream was acquired to complement Symantec's endpoint management and virtualization portfolio and strategy.

 MessageLabs

-On October 9, 2008, Symantec announced its intent to acquire Gloucester-based MessageLabs (spun off from Star Internet in 2007) to boost its Software-as-a-Service (SaaS) business.
+On October 9, 2008, Symantec announced its intent to acquire Gloucester-based MessageLabs (spun off from Star Internet in 2007) to boost its Software as a Service (SaaS) business.
 Symantec purchased the online messaging and Web security provider for about $695 million in cash.
 The acquisition closed on November 17, 2008.